stefanvictora/hue-scheduler/README.md

 ### Transition-Related Properties

 > **Warning**: Due to a [firmware bug](https://www.reddit.com/r/tradfri/comments/au903n/firmware_bugs_in_ikea_bulbs/) (see https://github.com/stefanvictora/hue-scheduler/issues/5),
-> Ikea Tradfri light bulbs currently don't support setting multiple properties, e.g., `bri` and `ct`,
+> Ikea Tradfri light bulbs may currently not support setting multiple properties, e.g., `bri` and `ct`,
 > in combination with a transition time > 0.
 Since the Hue bridge applies a default transition time of 400ms (`tr:4`)
 > if not specified otherwise, you have to explicitly set `tr:0` if you want to set multiple properties for Ikea Tradfri light bulbs.
 > Another workaround is to only set one property per state and offset the state changes accordingly to the used transition time.